bbbzhai/codingPrac/const_keyword.md

 int staff_size = 27; // staff_size is not a constant expression.
 const int sz = get_size(); // sz is not a constant expression.
 Although staff_size is initialized from a literal, it is not a constant expression because it is a plain int, not a const int.
 On the other hand, even though sz is a const, the value of its initializer is not known until run time.
 Hence, sz is not a constant expression.

+const int \*p = nullptr; // p is a pointer to a const int. constexpr int \*q = nullptr; // q is a const pointer to int.
+Despite appearances, the types of p and q are quite different; p is a pointer to const, whereas q is a constant pointer.
+The difference is a consequence of the fact that constexpr imposes a top-level const